checkly/docs.checklyhq.com/site/content/docs/private-locations/checkly-agent-guide.md

 9) Click Save to close the dialog.
 You will now only see the new API key listed for the private location.

-## Trusing Enterprise TLS Certificates
+## Trusting Enterprise TLS Certificates

 Some enterprise environments may use internal certificates for TLS connections.
 These certificates need to be trusted by the agent; otherwise, the agent's TLS connection to the Checkly platform will fail.